Caste is a disease of the mind.

 Service Offerings

-Caste at work is consulting initiative that offers caste-DEI interventions as workshops, webinars, and consulting projects to corporates, non-profits, faith-based organisations, and academic institutions.
+Caste at work is a consulting initiative that offers caste-DEI interventions as workshops, webinars, and consulting projects to corporates, non-profits, faith-based organisations, and academic institutions.
 They are fully customizable and can be modified according to the organization’s needs.

 Caste Awareness